CharleneHu-42/HuggingFace-test/docker/README.md

 the output is /tmp/debug_squad, you could change it in master_qa_node.sh

-please stop and remove existing container named master and slave0, slave1 before starting the test
+please stop and remove existing containers named master and slave0, slave1 before starting the test

 ```bash
 docker stop master